 Joshua Prince is Chief Counsel of the Civil Rights Defense Firm, P.C.
 (CRDF), where he concentrates and dedicates his practice in the area of defending his clients’ constitutional and statutory rights, under state and federal law.
 As he saw a need for a firm specifically dedicated to the inalienable right to Keep and Bear Arms, he formed Firearms Industry Consulting Group® (FICG®), a division of CRDF, where he is chief counsel.
-More recently, after also seeing the need for a firm dedicated to the Cannabis Industry, he formed Cannabis Industry Law Group, a division of CRDF, where Attorney Jorge Pereira and he provide innovative legal solutions for the Cannabis Industry.
+More recently, after also seeing the need for a firm dedicated to the Cannabis Industry, he formed Cannabis Industry Law Group, a division of CRDF, where Attorney Eric Winter and he provide innovative legal solutions for the Cannabis Industry.
 Joshua is also an attorney at Prince Law Offices, P.C.

 Born and raised in Berks County, PA, he is the fourth generation of Princes practicing in the local area; the son of Warren H. Prince, grandson of Harold H. Prince, and great-grandson of Joseph L. Prince.
 Joshua graduated from The Hill School in 2000 and McGill University in 2005 with a double major in Political Science and World Religions.
 He then went on to attend Widener Law School, where he was a member of the Widener Law Journal, and in 2009 graduated with honors, Cum Laude.